What is it?

 How might I use it?

 • Word, PowerPoint and Excel are familiar tools for word processing, presenting and working with data.
-As part of the Office 365 package they contain additional features such as embedding media, file sharing, automatically saving and accessibility controls.
+As part of the Microsoft 365 package they contain additional features such as embedding media, file sharing, automatically saving and accessibility controls.

 • Teams is a hub for collaborative working, whether it be sharing and editing documents, holding online meetings or taking part in group chats.
-Teams integrates with many of the other Office 365 applications such as OneNote, Forms and SharePoint.
+Teams integrates with many of the other Microsoft 365 applications such as OneNote, Forms and SharePoint.

 • OneDrive is a cloud-based storage system that enables you to share folders and documents with others as well as access them anywhere online (and can be configured for offline viewing too).